 Similar to the isometric front and back hold above, the isometric side hold applies tension to each side of your neck.
 Start with your left hand on the left side of your head.
 Gently push your head into your left hand resisting the movement of your head.
 Hold for 10 seconds.
 Rest for 10 seconds and repeat on the right side.

-Trainer Tip: If you experience neck pain, make sure you check with your healthcare provider before starting any new exercise that involves your neck.
+Trainer Tip: If you experience neck pain, make sure you check with your healthcare provider before starting any new neck workouts.
 Always prioritize safety!